nastaran-motiee/nastaran-motiee/README.md

     <img src="./gifs/mygif.PNG"
         alt="react Female avatar" />
 </div>
 Welcome to my GitHub profile!
-I'm a passionate developer with a love for learning new technologies and building impactful projects.
+I'm a software engineer and lifelong learner, always passionate about exploring new ideas.

 ## 🚀 About Me
-- 👯 I’m looking to collaborate on open-source projects, especially those related to data science and web development.
+👯 I’m looking to collaborate on open-source projects, especially those related to data science and web development.

 ## 🛠️ Technologies & Tools